Anthonyntilelli/chapter_projects_patbs/README.md

 # chapter_projects_patbs

-Most end chapter practice projects for [Python automate-the-boring-stuff v2](https://www.amazon.com/Automate-Boring-Stuff-Python-2nd/dp/1593279922) chapters 7+
+Some end chapter practice projects for [Python automate-the-boring-stuff v2](https://www.amazon.com/Automate-Boring-Stuff-Python-2nd/dp/1593279922) chapters 7+

 All projects are coded to run from the root of the git directory.